 Singapore is one of the most attractive destinations in the world to set up a business.
 A private limited company is the most suitable option for incorporating a business in Singapore.
 Private limited companies in Singapore receive various benefits in the form of tax savings, limited liability and minimum compliance obligations.
 However, the Companies Act in Singapore has introduced the “small company” concept.
 The private companies in Singapore get audit exemption if they fulfil “small company” criteria.
 This is done so as to reduce the overall compliance cost and regulatory burden on private companies.

-Let us first understand the meaning of a small company.
+First understand the meaning of a small company

 Meaning of Small Company